 Ninety percent of people over age 65 would prefer to remain stay in their homes as long as possible, and studies show that health outcomes are significantly improved when people recuperate at home versus in a hospital or long-term external care facility.
 Supporting home caregiving means Hawai‘i can honor the wishes of our seniors, improve their health outcomes, and reduce the cost of long-term care for both family caregivers and the state.

-What kind of services would Kupuna Caregivers provide?
+What kind of services does Kupuna Caregivers provide?

-The program’s aim is to provide additional helpers to assist caregivers.
-This program could help pay for a home care aide for a couple of hours, transportation to adult day care or adult day health, or chore and homemaking services.
-It will focus on meeting the needs of each individual family.
+The program provides support for family caregivers who work outside the home.
+It pays for things like participation at an adult day center, home care aide for a couple of hours, transportation to adult day care or adult day health, or chore and homemaking services.
+It focuses on meeting the needs of each individual family.

 I thought Medicare paid for this.
 Isn’t there already a government program for this?